-It’s Trump’s Party Even if He Loses
+Why Republicans Still Can’t Quit Trump

 The paradox facing Republicans who fear that Trump may be leading the GOP into an electoral dead end is that the changes to the party’s coalition that he’s precipitated tend to be self-reinforcing.
 If the voters most resistant to Trump’s tone and messaging leave the party, those who remain necessarily tilt even more toward him.
 Win or lose, the general election is likely to accelerate this dynamic.
 Even if Trump manages to squeeze out an Electoral College victory, polls show that he is likely to lose more ground in and around the country’s major cities and rely even more on non-college-educated and evangelical white voters centered in exurban and rural America.
 That would make those Trump-friendly groups an even larger share of the GOP primary electorate in the 2022 midterm elections and the 2024 presidential contest.
 And that would make the climb that much tougher for future GOP candidates who want to steer the party toward more inclusive messaging.

-Stanley B. Greenberg, the veteran Democratic pollster and author of the 2019 book R.I.P GOP, says the re-sorting process is well under way.
+Stanley B. Greenberg, the veteran Democratic pollster and author of the 2019 book R.I.P.
+GOP, says the re-sorting process is well under way.
 In his polling since 2016, the share of the GOP coalition that comprises Trump’s base—evangelical Christians, conservative Catholics, and those who identify with the Tea Party movement—has grown from 60 percent of the total to 67 percent.
 As Trump has “pushed … out of the party” college-educated suburban voters, he “has left a party that is totally dominated by Tea Party [conservatives] and evangelicals,” Greenberg argues.
-“That block is just not going away.”
+“That bloc is just not going away.”

 The remaking of the GOP coalition predates Trump.
 But he has locked it in.
 Recent data from the Pew Research Center track this long-term shift.
 Pew studied the shifting composition of registered voters who identify with each party based on 360,000 survey interviews over the past quarter century.
 Among Republicans today, Pew found, 66 percent are white Christians, 58 percent are men, 57 percent are whites without a college degree, and 56 percent are over 50 years old.
 In all, 81 percent are white.
 In each case, those groups represent a considerably larger share of the Republican coalition than they do of society overall—and that gap has been widening since earlier this century.

 White Christians and non-college-educated white voters, for instance, have fallen to 44 percent and 43 percent, respectively, of all registered voters, but they remain dominant majorities inside the GOP.
-Perhaps most strikingly, while white evangelical Christians have slipped to little more than one-sixth of all registered voters, they still comprise about one-third of Republicans, Pew found.
+Perhaps most strikingly, although white evangelical Christians have slipped to little more than one-sixth of all registered voters, they still comprise about one-third of Republicans, Pew found.
 Analyses of exit polls from the 2008, 2012, and 2016 GOP presidential primaries found that evangelicals represented an even larger share of actual voters, just above or below half in each case.

 A parallel version of this sorting has unfolded in Congress, where both the House and Senate GOP caucuses now tilt heavily toward districts and states with fewer racial minorities, college graduates, and urban centers.
 House Republicans hold only one-fourth of the seats with more college graduates than average, fewer than one-fifth of the seats with more minorities, and only about one-ninth of those with more immigrants than average.
 In the 20 states that voted for the Democrat in the 2012 and 2016 presidential elections, Republicans hold just two of the 40 Senate seats—and both of those incumbents, Susan Collins of Maine and Cory Gardner of Colorado, are highly endangered in November.